KalobTaulien/wagtail-livepreview/README.md

 # Wagtail Live Preview
 > Wagtail Live Preview lets you view your page changes as you make them in the Wagtail Admin.

+### :warning::warning::warning:
+> :warning: **This project is not supported anymore**: Wagtail CMS 5+ comes with built-in live-preview.
+It is recommended to use Wagtail's naturally supported features rather than 3rd party packages.
+### :warning::warning::warning:

 ![](docs/LivePreview.gif)

 **Using React or Vue?** This won't work for you, nor was it designed to.
 This Live Preview package is designed for simple Wagtail websites.